ivanmysin/NeuroTools/README.md

 The module is being developed by members of the Laboratory of the Neuron System Organization of the Institute of Theoretical and Experimental Biophysics of the Russian Academy of Sciences, Pushchino

-Ivan Mysin, Ivan Mysin, Sergey Dubrovin, Sergey Skorokhod, Artem Vasilev
+Ivan Mysin, Sergey Dubrovin, Sergey Skorokhod, Artem Vasilev